weewx/weewx/docs_src/quickstarts/git.md

-# Running WeeWX from source
+# Running WeeWX from a git repository

 Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from a source repository.
 This approach is perhaps most appropriate for developers, but it is also